ebruchez/ebruchez.github.io/_posts/2021-05-17-macbook-air-m1.md

 |---:|---:|
 |111 s|92 s|

-The MacBook Air M1 is roughly 20% faster at this task.
+In short the MacBook Air M1 is roughly 20% faster at this task.

 ## Apples to Apples

-Intuitively it's not exactly surprising given what we have known about the M1 Macs over the last few months, and the fact that I am comparing to a 3-year-old machine. [^xeon] On the other hand, the iMac Pro has 10 cores [^parallelism] and 32 GB of RAM, and the performance of Intel CPUs has barely budged in 3 years, so I could have been surprised either way.
+Intuitively, this result is not surprising given what we have known about the M1 Macs over the last few months, and the fact that I am comparing to a 3-year-old machine. [^xeon] On the other hand, the iMac Pro has 10 cores [^parallelism] and 32 GB of RAM, and the performance of Intel CPUs has barely budged in 3 years, so I could have been surprised either way.

-But this result is pretty impressive when you think that the MacBook Air does this *without a fan* and within a 10 W CPU thermal envelope.
+But it is pretty impressive when you think that the MacBook Air does this *without a fan* and within a 10 W CPU thermal envelope.
 To be fair, I am not sure what the exact numbers are for the MacBook Air, in particular the split between the CPU (or SoC) and the rest of the computer.
 Apple [does say](https://www.apple.com/az/mac/m1/):

 > 10 watts (the thermal envelope of a MacBook Air)